AbdulMattee/gen-v/README.md

 ## Generating Files

-By default, `env-toolkit` scans the current working directory for environment variables and generates a `.env` file with the format `env-timestamp`, you can pass a name of the output file or also overwrite the previous env file as well.
+By default, env-toolkit scans the current working directory for environment variables and generates a .env file with the format env-timestamp.
+You can pass a name for the output file or choose to overwrite the existing .env file.

 ```
 Scanned directory: my-fancy-project